StevenK-293/Drawing-Bot/README.md

 # Drawing-Bot
-Select your image, and it will draw for you its not the best, but it works
+Select your image, and it will draw that image for you, its not the best, but it works